lecaillon/Evolve.Doc/content/concepts/_index.md

 #### Transactions

-Each migration is executed in a separate database transaction.
+By default, each migration is executed in a separate database transaction.
 Thus each script will either succeed or fail completely and Evolve will stop on the first error.
 If your database supports DDL statements within a transaction, failed migrations will always be rolled back, otherwise you will have to manually fix your database state.

 #### Placeholders

 Placeholders are strings enclosed by `${}` that will be replaced in sql migrations before their execution.
 They make it possible to get dynamic migrations depending on the environment.

+{{< tabs groupId="placeholders" >}}
+{{% tab name=".NET library" %}}
 ```c#
 evolve.Placeholders = new Dictionary<string, string>
 {